The 2013-2014 Act 1 Index

 The Act 1 Index is the allowable percentage increase in millage (property taxes) for each Pennsylvania school district before exceptions or voter referendum.
 The index is determined annually by the Pennsylvania Department of Education (PDE) using an arcane formula that includes such factors as the average weekly wage, the federal employment cost index, and the market value/personal income aid ratio.

-For the 2012-2013 school year the average increase in the Act 1 index for all Pennsylvania school districts is 2.3%; the largest increase is 2.7%, the smallest is 1.7%.
+For the 2013-2014 school year the average increase in the Act 1 index for all Pennsylvania school districts is 2.2%; the largest increase is 2.8%, the smallest increase is 1.7%.